mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configurations.html.markdown

 * `email_address` - Email address to which alert notifications are sent.
 Required for the EMAIL notifications type.
 * `email_enabled` - Flag indicating email notifications should be sent.
 Atlas returns this value if `type_name` is set  to `ORG`, `GROUP`, or `USER`.
 * `flowdock_api_token` - The Flowdock personal API token.
 Required for the `FLOWDOCK` notifications type.
 If the token later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.
 * `flow_name` - Flowdock flow name in lower-case letters.
-Required for the `FLOWDOCK` notifications type
+Required for the `FLOWDOCK` notifications type.
 * `interval_min` - Number of minutes to wait between successive notifications for unacknowledged alerts that are not resolved.
 The minimum value is 5.
 * `mobile_number` - Mobile number to which alert notifications are sent.
 Required for the SMS notifications type.
 * `ops_genie_api_key` - Opsgenie API Key.
 Required for the `OPS_GENIE` notifications type.
 If the key later becomes invalid, Atlas sends an email to the project owner and eventually removes the token.